dannythedungbeetle/py-parse/README.md

-# First dig at scraping and RegEx in Python.
+# First dig into scraping and RegEx in Python.